Global Hadamard form for the Green Function in Schwarzschild space-time: Green function on Schwarzschild spacetime

-In the Introduction we gave the Hadamard form for the retarded Green function (GF) in a $(3+1)$-dimensional space-time, Eq.(\ref{eqhada}).
-The first term, $U\delta$, and the second term, $V\Hv$, on the right-hand-side of Eq.(\ref{eqhada}) are usually called the `direct' and `tail' parts, respectively.
+In the Introduction we gave the Hadamard form for the retarded Green function (GF) in a $(3+1)$-dimensional spacetime, Eq.~(\ref{eqhada}).
 As mentioned, the great advantage of the Hadamard form is that it makes explicit the form of the singularity of the GF.
-This follows from the fact that Synge's world function $\sigma_4(x, x')$ is positive/zero/negative if $x$ and $x'$ are, respectively, spacelike/null/timelike separated.
+This follows from the fact that Synge's world function $\s(x, x')$ is positive/zero/negative if $x$ and $x'$ are, respectively, spacelike/null/timelike separated.
 The main disadvantage of the Hadamard form is that it is only valid in a normal neighborhood of $x$, i.e., for $x'\in\mathcal{N}(x)$.
 In many situations, however, it is very valuable to know the GF globally.
-In order to obtain a global representation for the GF in Schwarzschild space-time where the form of its singularities becomes explicit, we will make use of the spherical symmetry of the space-time.
+In order to obtain a global representation for the GF in Schwarzschild spacetime where the form of its singularities becomes explicit, we will make use of the spherical symmetry of the spacetime.